georginio2000/xinoschess/readme.txt

 README

-chessv2: throws error in some edge cases(pawns reaching the edge and not promoting)
+chessv2: throws error in some edge cases(pawns sometimes reaching the edge and not promoting)
 	-fix edge cases
 	-redifine class for const correctness and memory management